 There's a great diversity in Torch Holidays - book weeks to activity weeks, craft and music, walking and simply taking it easy in the summer sunshine.

 It’s easy to see why people with sight loss come back year after year to stay at Torch Holiday & Retreat Centre.
 For them it’s simply 'home from home'!
 This isn’t just a holiday centre in the conventional sense of the words.
-It’s a lovely comfortable country house with beautiful grounds that’s home to Holidays Leader Gail Millar and her own family and becomes home for every guest who arrives at the front door.
+It’s a lovely comfortable country house with beautiful grounds and becomes home for every guest who arrives at the front door.
 And every guest and sighted companion becomes a friend.
 Torch holidays are about enjoying being together.
-Gail leads all the holidays and has many years of experience of working with blind and partially sighted people.

 “The hospitality is off the scale.
 Torch should be awarded 10 stars!” – Jeff